Best Destiny 2 Exotic weapons for PvE & PvP

 • Best Use: PvE/PvP

 Tractor Cannon is used for one reason and one reason only, it makes enemies take 30% more damage from all sources.
-That is the biggest damage debuff currently available in Destiny 2, bettering even Divinity.
-Against basically any boss with a large health pool, someone on your team needs to be using this Exotic Shotgun.
+That is the biggest damage debuff currently available from any Destiny 2 weapon, bettering even Divinity.
+Against basically any boss with a large health pool, someone on your team should be using this Exotic Shotgun.

 Whisper of the Worm